karmacv/karmacv-cli/README.md

   - `--port <port>`
   - `--theme <name>`

-If no theme is specified, it will look for the file `index.js` and call `render()`.
+If no theme is specified, it will look for the file `compiler.service.ts` and call `render()`.
 This is useful when developing themes.